 The words “after” and “then” make a huge difference.
 Include a payment link with the second version and the customer clearly knows what’s expected.
 Send the first version, and you’ll email back and forth a few more times before you get started.
 An even clearer version would be:

 “The project would cost $X,XXX.
 After we receive your payment and high res images, the project will then take us two weeks.
-If you can get the payment and images to us by 2pm Monday we’d be able to deliver your project the morning of the 21st.”
+If you can get the payment and images to us by 2pm Pacific on Monday, we’d be able to deliver your project the morning of the 21st.”